Icaruk/debounce/README.md

-**debounce** is a javascript debouncer that instead returning a debounced function it will execute it after the specified time.
+**debounce** is a javascript debouncer (and throttle) that instead returning a debounced function it will execute it after the specified time.

 - 😃 Easy to use.
 - 🚀 Lightweight 1.4 KB (9 lines of code).